ejongepier/metatrans-smk-hs/docs/_sources/getting_started.rst.txt

 Installing Conda
 ------------------
 The full installation of Anaconda is large and unnecessary for our purpose so we will use miniconda instead.
 Miniconda contains everything needed to create enviroments and install packages.
-Detailed installation instructions can be found here.
+Detailed installation instructions can be found `here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`.
 You can download and install it using the following command

 .. code-block:: console